Cupid's Pulse, celebrity couples, dating advice, date ideas, home dates, children, parents

 Picture the two of you on the couch, your feet in his lap while both of you hold a container of delivered Chinese food or pizza for dinner.
 If you think the evening needs a bit more of a kick, throw your normal sweatpants over some silky lingerie, and use those commercial breaks wisely…

 Rebecca Garland is a professional freelance writer working hard to populate the internet with meaningful, interesting content.
-With advanced degrees in information science and business, Rebecca enjoys a variety of topics including relationships and eduction.
+With advanced degrees in information science and business, Rebecca enjoys a variety of topics including relationships and seduction.
 Learn more about Rebecca on her professional website, www.internetauthor.net.